 respR

-See here for even more ways of communicating with us, providing feedback and getting touch if you are having issues.
+See here for more ways of providing feedback and getting in touch if you are having issues.

 For a quick evaluation of the package, try out the following code: